jdelrue/info_grid/docs/testnet/testnetv0.1.md

 ### Step 1: Get yourself a private overlay network

-Zerotier is a technologie that provides overlay networking capabilities.
-In the current version of the TF Grid we use Zerotier networking technology to connect nodes on a grid and provide the necessary connectivity.
+Zerotier is a technology that provides overlay networking capabilities.
+In the current version of the TF Grid, we use Zerotier networking technology to connect nodes on a grid and provide the necessary connectivity.
 The next version of Zero-OS will use ipv6 natively to provide node connectivity.

 ### Step 2: Setup a private zerotier network.

-Getting an overlay network is essential - all coonectivity requirements are currently delivered by zerotier technologie
+Getting an overlaid network is essential - all connectivity requirements are currently delivered by zero tier technology
 - Go to: https://my.zerotier.com/login
 - Create an account
-- Log into account
+- Log in to account
 - Create a specific - test setup network: https://my.zerotier.com/network

 ![](../images/testnetv0.1/zerotier-creata-network.png)

-Download the zerotier network client one or more controlling PC’s.
+Download the zero tier network client one or more controlling PC’s.
 Choose the right version for the OS: https://www.zerotier.com/download/

 ![](../images/testnetv0.1/download_client.png)

-Further instructions how to create, install and get the private overlay network installed can be found on on the zerotier web site.
+Further instructions on how to create, install and get the private overlay network installed can be found on the zero tier web site.

-Now we should be able to ping all devices connected to the zerotier networks regardless of where these devices are located.
+Now we should be able to ping all devices connected to the zero tier networks regardless of where these devices are located.
 It is an overlay network working behind NAT and FW’ed connections.

 ### Step 3: Get the Zero-OS bootloader

-Take the zerotier network ID and go to:  http://bootstrap.grid.tf
+Take the zero tier network ID and go to http://bootstrap.grid.tf

-Choose the master branch of the Zero-OS and input the zerotier network ID
+Choose the master branch of the Zero-OS and input the zero tier network ID

 ![](../images/testnetv0.1/step1-2.png)